Take-Two Interactive Software (NASDAQ:TTWO) Issues Q1 2023 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last announced its quarterly earnings data on Monday, May 16th.
-The company reported $0.95 earnings per share for the quarter, beating the consensus estimate of $0.70 by $0.25.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last posted its quarterly earnings results on Monday, May 16th.
+The company reported $0.95 EPS for the quarter, beating the consensus estimate of $0.70 by $0.25.
 Take-Two Interactive Software had a net margin of 11.93% and a return on equity of 12.63%.
-The business had revenue of $845.78 million for the quarter, compared to analyst estimates of $884.62 million.
-During the same period in the prior year, the business posted $1.66 earnings per share.
-Take-Two Interactive Software’s revenue was up 7.8% compared to the same quarter last year.
-Equities research analysts anticipate that Take-Two Interactive Software will post 3.33 earnings per share for the current fiscal year.
+The firm had revenue of $845.78 million for the quarter, compared to analyst estimates of $884.62 million.
+During the same quarter last year, the firm posted $1.66 earnings per share.
+Take-Two Interactive Software’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that Take-Two Interactive Software will post 3.33 earnings per share for the current fiscal year.

-In related news, President Karl Slatoff sold 152,373 shares of the firm’s stock in a transaction on Wednesday, April 13th.
+In related news, insider Daniel P. Emerson sold 3,125 shares of the business’s stock in a transaction that occurred on Monday, June 6th.
+The stock was sold at an average price of $127.78, for a total value of $399,312.50.
+Following the completion of the sale, the insider now owns 95,572 shares of the company’s stock, valued at approximately $12,212,190.16.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, President Karl Slatoff sold 152,373 shares of the business’s stock in a transaction that occurred on Wednesday, April 13th.
 The shares were sold at an average price of $138.64, for a total value of $21,124,992.72.
-Following the completion of the transaction, the president now owns 437,067 shares of the company’s stock, valued at $60,594,968.88.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-0.90% of the stock is currently owned by company insiders.
+Following the completion of the sale, the president now directly owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
+The disclosure for this sale can be found here.
+Insiders own 0.90% of the company’s stock.

-Hedge funds have recently made changes to their positions in the business.
-Flagship Harbor Advisors LLC acquired a new stake in Take-Two Interactive Software in the fourth quarter valued at $204,000.
-Cetera Investment Advisers acquired a new stake in Take-Two Interactive Software in the fourth quarter valued at $216,000.
-Stifel Financial Corp lifted its stake in Take-Two Interactive Software by 3.7% in the fourth quarter.
-Stifel Financial Corp now owns 15,295 shares of the company’s stock valued at $2,718,000 after acquiring an additional 544 shares during the last quarter.
-Amalgamated Bank lifted its stake in Take-Two Interactive Software by 3.8% in the fourth quarter.
-Amalgamated Bank now owns 32,026 shares of the company’s stock valued at $5,692,000 after acquiring an additional 1,170 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY lifted its stake in Take-Two Interactive Software by 11.0% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 14,067 shares of the company’s stock valued at $2,500,000 after acquiring an additional 1,395 shares during the last quarter.
-Hedge funds and other institutional investors own 88.08% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in TTWO.
+Flagship Harbor Advisors LLC bought a new stake in shares of Take-Two Interactive Software in the 4th quarter valued at approximately $204,000.
+Cetera Investment Advisers bought a new stake in Take-Two Interactive Software during the fourth quarter worth approximately $216,000.
+Stifel Financial Corp boosted its position in Take-Two Interactive Software by 3.7% during the fourth quarter.
+Stifel Financial Corp now owns 15,295 shares of the company’s stock worth $2,718,000 after purchasing an additional 544 shares during the period.
+Amalgamated Bank boosted its position in Take-Two Interactive Software by 3.8% during the fourth quarter.
+Amalgamated Bank now owns 32,026 shares of the company’s stock worth $5,692,000 after purchasing an additional 1,170 shares during the period.
+Finally, Metropolitan Life Insurance Co NY boosted its position in Take-Two Interactive Software by 11.0% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 14,067 shares of the company’s stock worth $2,500,000 after purchasing an additional 1,395 shares during the period.
+88.08% of the stock is owned by institutional investors and hedge funds.

 Take-Two Interactive Software, Inc develops, publishes, and markets interactive entertainment solutions for consumers worldwide.
 The company offers its products under the Rockstar Games, 2K, Private Division, Social Point, and Playdots labels.
 It develops and publishes action/adventure products under the Grand Theft Auto, Max Payne, Midnight Club, and Red Dead Redemption names; and offers episodes and content.